Starfunk/Monte-Carlo-Integration/README.md

 # Monte-Carlo-Integration

-A simple example of Monte Carlo integration
+An example of using Monte Carlo methods to take the definite integral of e^x^2 from x = 0 to 2.